-In some cases, the psychological evaluation may be imposed as either a condition precedent to the stay of revocation, or to the issuance or reinstatement of a license, so that the respondent or petitioner is not entitled to begin or continue practice until found to be safe to do so-.
+In some cases, the psychological evaluation may be imposed as either a condition precedent to the stay of revocation continued practice of psychology, or to the issuance or reinstatement of a license, so that the respondent or petitioner is not entitled to begin or continue practice until found to be safe to do so.
 In such cases, the following language shall be used as the first sentence of the first paragraph of this term:

-As a condition precedent to the [stay of revocation] [issuance] [re-issuance] of a license, within ninety (90) days of the effective date of this Decision, and on a periodic basis thereafter as may be required by the Board or its designee, Respondent shall undergo a psychological evaluation (and psychological testing, if deemed necessary) by a Board-appointed California-licensed psychologist.
+As a condition precedent to the [stay of revocation continued practice of psychology] [issuance of a license] [re-issuance reinstatement of a license] of a license, within ninety (90) days of the effective date of this Decision, and on a periodic basis thereafter as may be required by the Board or its designee, Respondent shall undergo a psychological evaluation (and psychological testing, if deemed necessary) by a Board-appointed California-licensed psychologist.
+The term of probation shall be extended by the period of time during which respondent is not entitled to practice.